May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Fine-tuning based defenses

 That is, the GCG function tries to minimize the following loss function (using the notation $\Vert$ to denote concatenation of sequences of tokens)

-The above optimization problem is a hard discrete optimization problem.
-For an LLM with a vocabulary of size $|V|$ and a perturbable subset of size $|I|$, the total search space consists of $|V|^{|I|}$ discrete points.
-For a typical LLM, $|V| \approx 100,000$ and for an attacker budget of $25$ tokens, the size of the search space is $|V|^{|I|} = 100,000^{25} \approx 2^{450}$ sequences of tokens.
+The above optimization problem is a hard discrete optimization problem for which a direct search is not feasible.

 GCG addresses this with an iterative, guided, greedy search algorithm.
 That is, it starts with some initial sequence of tokens $\mathbf{x}^{(0)} \in V^{|I|}$ and iteratively obtains a sequence of points $\{\mathbf{x}^{(0)}, \mathbf{x}^{(1)}, \dots \} \subseteq V^{|I|}$ until some stopping criterion is reached.
-At the $k+1$-th iteration, GCG performs the following two steps - \begin{enumerate} \item \textbf{(Guiding step)} - A coarse filtering step which uses the gradients of the objective function at $\mathbf{x}^{(k)}$ to generate a set of promising candidates $C^{(k)} \subseteq V^{n}$.
+At the $k+1$-th iteration, GCG performs the steps - \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \textbf{(Guiding step)} - A coarse filtering step which uses the gradients of the objective function at $\mathbf{x}^{(k)}$ to generate a set of promising candidates $C^{(k)} \subseteq V^{n}$.
 The set of promising candidates $C^{(k)}$ consists of candidate sequences of tokens each of which differs from the current point $\mathbf{x}^{(k)}$ at exactly one token at one of the $|I|$ perturbable positions.
-That is, the candidates generated are all one token substitution away from the current point. \item \textbf{(Greedy step)} A fine selection step which evaluates the objective function on the set of promising candidates $C^{(k)}$ - consisting of single token substitutions of $\mathbf{x}^{(k)}$ - obtained from the guiding step.
+That is, the candidates generated are all one token substitution away from the current point. \item \textbf{(Greedy step)} A fine selection step which exactly evaluates the objective function on the set of promising candidates $C^{(k)}$ - consisting of single token substitutions of $\mathbf{x}^{(k)}$ - obtained from the guiding step.
 The best performing candidate from $C^{(k)}$ is chosen as the next point $\mathbf{x}^{(k+1)} \in V^n$ and the process is repeated. \end{enumerate}

-Effectively, GCG uses gradients of the $\mathrm{TargetLogprobs}$ function, which provide local information about the landscape of this loss function at the point $\mathbf{x}^{(k)}$, to guess what is likely to be the actual function value at a far-away point, that is, at the point corresponding to the actual substituted token.
+Effectively, GCG uses gradients of the $\mathrm{TargetLogprobs}$ function, which provide local information about the landscape of this loss function at the point $\mathbf{x}^{(k)}$, as a proxy to guess what is likely to be the actual function value at a far-away point, that is, at the point corresponding to the actual substituted token.
 A priori, this represents a sound strategy, that is, if the optimization function were a smooth enough function, such as a piecewise linear function, then on average gradients should be expected to provide a good guess for what happens at distant points.
 And if so, the guiding step should add significantly to the optimization procedure.